thien/AISearch/paper.md

 - Children are created from the population using a crossover method
 - The child face a mutation based on probability
 - with N amount of children generated, this will be the new population
-- The best child in the population will be the most favourite tour;
+- The best child in the population will be the most favorite tour;
 - repeat for as many generations as liked.

 ### Generation of Population

 At the first generation, each member of the population is generated randomly; such that each member has a random sort of a numbers which represent the tours.
-A tourlength is generated based on tour.
+A tour-length is generated based on tour.
+Issues related to this may include:

+- Population will have incredibly contrasting results; with a good chance of a generated path being poor, tour-size wise.
+-

+Another method I have considered is to generate each member of the population by a basic greedy closest neighboring algorithm.
+This would allow us to ensure that the starting population will start with a relatively good results.
+There may be several issues related to this:

+- More computationally expensive to produce

 ### Crossover Method

 #### Vanilla Method

 #### PMX Method

+ partially mapped crossover, goldberg & lingle (1985)

 #### Split Method